2012–13 Rochdale A.F.C. season

 The 2012–13 season was Rochdale A.F.C.'s 106th in existence and their first back in League Two, following a two-season stint in League One which ended with a last-place finish in 2011–12.
 Rochdale began their 2012–13 Football League Two season with a 0–0 draw against Northampton.
-They entered into three cup competitions in the first round due to the league table they are in.
+They entered into three cup competitions in the first round due to the league table they were in.
 John Coleman's and Jimmy Bell's contracts were terminated by Rochdale on 21 January 2013 following a poor run in form.